-The very basis of all of this – TSS – isn’t infallible.
-As Field says, problems occur “when a watt is not a watt” – for example when it’s hot, your body will suffer more for the same results.
-If you’re using heart rate to calculate all of these metrics, you’ve got to understand that heat, fatigue and things like caffeine dramatically affect it.
+The very basis of all of this – TSS – isn't infallible.
+As Field says, problems occur "when a watt is not a watt" – for example when it’s hot, your body will suffer more for the same results.
+If you’re wearing one of the best heart rate monitors to calculate all of these metrics, you’ve got to understand that heat, fatigue and things like caffeine dramatically affect it.

 Ex-pro and director at Dig Deep Coaching, Stephen Gallagher, has used these metrics extensively – but he says amateurs using them to plan their own training need to be well aware of the pitfalls.

 “The performance management charts and the detail within each ride is dependent on the accuracy of your cycling training zones.
 If you have your zones wrong – for example your FTP changes and you don’t update it – the trace that you're following, whatever you're tracking in terms of ATL, CTL, is inaccurate.
 That's a big area people don’t realise,” Gallagher says.

 “The other thing is that a lot of the zones are set on FTP – that's the traditional approach.
 But FTP doesn’t dictate intensity of every ride.
 Some people can have a lot more fatigue from doing V02 efforts than threshold.
 It doesn’t take into account individual physiology – you may be dominant in another area, so if TSS is based off FTP it won't always be accurate – and that will throw your other data out.
 Threshold isn’t always representative of how hard a session is on an individual.”